rmukunda/data-engineering-capstone/README.md

 | flightnum | string | Total population for the city|
 | visa_classification | string |Type of visa, Busines, Student etc|

+Data choice:

+Data choice is about what to discard & what to retain.
+All interesting details about the arrival have been retained, as they would enable imaginative exploration.

 Data munging:

 Only a subset of available fields used & columns renamed.